YEAST: Yet Another Sequential Test: YEAST: YEt Another Sequential Test

 where $Y_i$ is the value or outcome associated with the $i$-th event (such as the order value in the example above) and $W_i$ is the event assignment indicator (it equals 0 if the event was generated by a subject from the control group and 1 if its subject belongs to the treatment group).
 With this notation at hand, the difference in the metric of interest after observing $n$ events can be written as the running sum

 as illustrated in the example data set displayed in Table~\ref{tbl:Sn}.

-So far we have used revenue monitoring as an example but one can think of examples from other domains such as \begin{itemize} \item video streaming (metric: hours streamed; the events are user sessions; the event value is the total duration of videos streamed within the session),
+So far we have used revenue monitoring as an example but one can think of examples from other domains such as \emph{video streaming} (metric: hours streamed; the events are user sessions; the event value is the total duration of videos streamed within the session), \emph{online advertisement} (metric: number of clicks; the events are clicks; the event value is 1), \emph{medical drug trial} (metric: number of cases of side-effects; the events are incoming patients; the event value is the indicator of side-effect presence after taking the drug), \emph{online subscription services} (metric: number of new users who convert into a paid subscription; the events are newly acquired users; the event value is the indicator of subscribing), \emph{banking} (metric: total transaction fee; the events are transactions; the event value is fee amount), etc.